c6o/docs/content/guides/kubernetes-quickstart.md

 CodeZero and the Sample Project is quite lightweight and work fine on a single node 4 core cluster or a two node 2 core cluster.

-If you do not have a Kubernetes cluster, here is a lit of providers who provide managed Kubernetes.
+If you do not have a Kubernetes cluster, here is a list of providers who provide managed Kubernetes.
 Most will give you more than enough credits to get the basics.
 Of course, you can also follow the [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) guide if you would like to set up your own cluster from scratch.

 * [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/)
 * [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/#overview)